evangreen/cros-hiberman/README.md

  * The system powers on like any other boot.
 AP firmware runs, the Chrome ball delights our senses, and chromeos_startup runs
  * chromeos_startup calls out to hiberman to read the cookie and determine if a hibernate resume is expected or not.
 This instantiation of hiberman always runs and exits quickly, as its only role this early in boot is to check the cookie and return.
  * From here, things fork into two paths.
 In the "resume path":
    * The hibernate cookie is set, indicating there is a valid hibernate image the system may want to resume to
    * Instead of mounting the stateful partition with read/write permissions, a dm-snapshot device is created on top of the stateful partition, and then the snapshot is mounted read/write.
      * Reads hit the real stateful partition, but writes are transparently diverted into a snapshot area in RAM
      * This is done to avoid modifying the stateful partition, which the hibernated image still has active mounts on
    * Hiberman is invoked with the "resume" subcommand by upstart, sometime around when system-services start
      * Hiberman will load the unencrypted portion of the hibernate metadata, which contains untrusted hints of the image size and header pages
      * The resume cookie and metadata are cleared from disk to prevent resume crashes from looping infinitely
      * Hiberman will divert its own logging to a file, anticipating a successful resume where writes from this boot are lost
      * The header pages can be loaded into the kernel early, causing the kernel to allocate its large chunk of memory to store the hibernate image.
      * Hiberman will begin loading the hibernate image into its own process memory, as a way to frontload the large and potentially slow disk read operation.
      * Eventually hiberman will either load the whole image, or will stop early to prevent the system from becoming too low on memory.
 At this point, hiberman blocks and waits
    * Boot continues to Chrome and the login screen.
    * The user authenticates (for example, typing in their password and hitting enter)
      * If the user who logs in is not the same as the user who hibernated, the hibernated image is discarded, the snapshot RAM image is merged into the stateful partition on disk, and future writes go directly to the stateful partition.
      * The rest of this section assumes the user who logs in is the same user that hibernated.
    * Cryptohome computes the hibernate key in a similar manner to how it computes the user's file system keys, and makes a d-bus call to hiberman to give it the hibernate secret key material.
    * Hiberman wakes up from its slumber with the secret seed in hand.
 It uses this to derive the private key corresponding to the public key used at the beginning of hibernate.
    * Hiberman uses the private key to decrypt the private portion of the metadata.
    * Hiberman validates the hash of the header pages in the private metadata against what it observed while loading earlier.
 Resume is aborted if these don't match.
    * Hiberman gets the random symmetric key used to encrypt the image
    * Hiberman can then push the now-mostly-in-memory hibernate image into the kernel (through the snapshot device), decrypting as it goes
    * Hiberman freezes all usermode processes except itself
    * Hiberman asks the kernel to jump into the resumed image via the atomic restore ioctl
      * Upon success, the resumed image is now running
      * Upon failure, the snapshot device is committed to disk, suspend and resume logs are replayed to the syslog, and a fresh boot login continues normally.
  * In the "no resume" path, where there is no valid hibernate image:
    * The cookie is not set, so the stateful partition is mounted directly with read/write permissions.
    * Hiberman is still invoked with the "resume" subcommand during init
      * Common to the successful resume case, hiberman attempts to read the metadata file, but discovers there is no valid image to resume
      * Also common to the successful resume case, hiberman blocks waiting for its secret key material
      * Eventually, a user logs in
      * Cryptohome makes its d-bus call to hand hibernate the secret key material
-   * Hiberman computes the asymmetric hibernate keypair, but discards the private portion
+     * Hiberman computes the asymmetric hibernate key pair, but discards the private portion
      * The public portion is saved in a ramfs file, to be used in the first step of a future hibernate

 Upon a successful resume, the tail end of the hiberman suspend paths runs.
 It does the following:
  * Unfreezes all other userspace processes